Balkan Shadows: Premise

 The series is divided into three seasons and encompasses the period between 1928 and 1940.
-The first season covers the period just before the assassination of the Croatian Member of the National Assembly Stjepan Radić at the National Assembly of the Serbs, Croatians and Slovenians and the subsequent establishment of the dictatorship.
+The first season covers the period just before the assassination of the Croatian Member of the National Assembly Stjepan Radić at the National Assembly of the Serbs, Croatians and Slovenians and the subsequent establishment of the 6 January Dictatorship (1929-1931).

 The main setting for the series is Belgrade in between the two world wars.
-Lead characters are fifty-year-old police inspector Andra Tanasijević “Tane“ and his new associate, a young forensic by the name of Stanko Pletikosić.
-Belgrade is portrayed as a place where crime consists of classic robberies and murders, but whose biggest problems are wars between opium cartels, which use the city as a route for smuggling the drug further into Europe and the United States.
-The plot of the first season starts with a peculiar and brutal murder occurring at a costume ball at which most of the Belgrade social elite is gathered.
-Inspector Tanasijević soon discovers that the cause of the eerie events, which multiply by the day, is an ancient relic: namely, the Holy Lance Jesus was pierced with on the cross, which seems to possess mystical power.
-The Inspector discovers there are people ready to do anything to acquire the Lance, and is sucked into a tangled web of crime involving a range of interest groups: the Russian White army under General Vrangel, the Soviet Union Secret Police (OGPU and NKVD), the Serbian Black Hand movement, IMRO, the Yugoslav communists, elements of the Belgrade underbelly and, not least, a secret society going under the name of Thule.
-Hot on the crime trail, the Inspector looks for the relic with one aim in mind: to transport it out of Belgrade and thereby prevent further deaths.
+The lead characters are fifty-year-old police inspector Andra "Tane" Tanasijević and his new associate, a young forensic pathologist by the name of Stanko Pletikosić.
+Belgrade is a city suffering from robbery and murder, but whose biggest problems are wars between opium cartels, which use the city as a route for smuggling the drug further into Europe and the United States.
+The first season starts with a peculiar and brutal murder occurring at a costume ball at which most of the Belgrade social elite is gathered.
+Inspector Tanasijević soon discovers that the cause of the eerie events, which multiply by the day, is an ancient relic: namely, the Holy Lance Jesus was pierced with on the cross, which seems to possess mystical powers.
+The Inspector discovers people ready to do anything to acquire the Lance, and is sucked into a tangled web of crime involving a range of interest groups: the Russian White Army under General Vrangel, the Soviet OGPU and later NKVD secret police, the Serbian Black Hand movement, the IMRO, the Yugoslav League of Communists, elements of the Belgrade underbelly and, not least, a secret society going by the name of Thule.
+Hot on the crime trail, the Inspector looks for the relic with one aim in mind: to transport it out of Belgrade and thereby prevent further death.

 The series is set to run over three seasons.
-The first season consists of ten episodes and is set in the run-up to the 6 January dictatorship.
-The second season also has ten episodes, and deals with the period before the assassination of King Alexander I of Yugoslavia in Marseilles.
-The third season is due to be set just before start of World War II in Yugoslavia.
+The second season also has ten episodes, and deals with the period before the 1934 assassination of King Alexander I of Yugoslavia in Marseille.
+The third season will be set just before the start of World War II in Yugoslavia.